ravichandk/RepData_PeerAssessment1/PA1_Template.md

     ## FALSE  TRUE
     ## 15264  2304

-#### 2.Create a new dataset that is equal to the original dataset but with the missing data filled in.
+#### 2. Create a new dataset that is equal to the original dataset but with the missing data filled in.

     filledData <- activity